mbwilson10/WebsiteAttempt3/content/home/experience.md

   location = "Alabama"
   date_start = "2019-05-01"
   date_end = "2019-12-15"
+  description = """

-  description = """Recieved a strong introductio to the Actuarial field."""
+  -Recieved a strong introduction to the Actuarial field.

+  -Performed a Severity analysis on a variety of states, and then was given the opportunity to perform a ratefiling."""

 [[experience]]
   title = "Inventory Intern"